cardano-foundation/developer-portal/docs/portal-contribute.md

 - `/blog/` - Contains the blog Markdown files for the developer spotlight.
 - `/docs/` - Contains the Markdown files for the docs.
 Customize the order of the docs sidebar in `sidebars.js`.
 - `/examples/` - Contains example projects for the Markdown files in the docs. *The structure is not final and will likely change in the future*
 - `/src/` - Non-documentation files like pages or custom React components.
-You don't have to strictly put your non-documentation files in here but putting them under a centralized directory makes it easier to specify in case you need to do some sort of linting/processing.
+You don't have to strictly put your non-documentation files in here, but putting them under a centralized directory makes it easier to specify in case you need to do some sort of linting/processing.
   - `/src/data/builder-tools` - Screenshots for the builder tools section.
   - `/src/data/builder-tools.js` - Definition file for the builder tools section.
   - `/src/data/showcase` - Screenshots for the showcase section.